 21. The Committee of Experts considered item 7 of its agenda at its 5th meeting, held on 5 August 2016.
-It had before it the report of the Secretariat on legal and policy frameworks, including issues related to authoritative data,\ prepared in collaboration with the Centre for Spatial Law and Policy.
+It had before it the report of the Secretariat, prepared in collaboration with the Centre for Spatial Law and Policy, on legal and policy frameworks, including issues related to authoritative data.
 The Secretariat made introductory statements.

-22. At the same meeting, statements were made by the representatives of South Africa, Belgium, Saudi Arabia, Spain, Japan, Italy, New Zealand, Canada and Singapore, and by the observers for Carleton University, ConsultingWhere Ltd. and Geospatial Media and Communications (Pty.)
-Ltd.
+22. At the same meeting, statements were made by the representatives of the South Africa, Belgium, Saudi Arabia, Spain, Japan, Italy, New Zealand, Canada and Singapore, and the observers for the Carleton University, Consulting Where Ltd., and Geospatial Media and Communications Pty Ltd.